Can I switch energy supplier without a smart meter in the UK?

 Switch even if your smart meter is “dumb”

 Some smart meters lose smart functions after a switch.
-You can still switch supplier again and submit readings manually in the meantime.
+You can still switch supplier and submit readings manually in the meantime.

-You can get a smart meter later
+Get a smart meter later

 If you want one, your supplier can usually arrange installation after you’ve switched.
 It’s not required to access better tariffs.